539hex/zu/README.md

 ## Overview

-Zu is a lightweight, fast command-line key-value store implemented in C that combines persistent disk storage with an in-memory hash table for caching.
+Zu is a minimalist, fast key-value database implemented in C that combines persistent disk storage with an in-memory hash table for caching.
 It automatically caches items on their first access, using the hash table to provide near-instantaneous O(1) lookups for cached data.
 All data is persistently stored in a local binary file, while frequently accessed items are kept in memory for faster retrieval.

 ## Key Features